GastonZalba/wfs-downloader/README.md

 - Modify the file `configuration-example.json` according to your needs
 - Rename the `database-example.ini` to `database.ini` and modify it
 - Run `python wfs-downloader.py --help` to show all available options and arguments
-- Run the script with something like this `python wfs-downloader.py configuration-example`
+- Run the script with something like this `python wfs-downloader.py configuration-example --database dev`
 - You can use the `sleep` arguments to avoid overloading the target server

 ## TODO
-- Support more version (only 1.1.0 supported)
+- Support more WFS versions (only 1.1.0 supported)
-- Support other EPSG (only 4326 supported)
+- Support others EPSG (only 4326 supported)